 - 2. Program Implementation Activities.
-This section is designed to quantify major activities not captured in the progress spreadsheet. - (a) Marketing Activities kWh or 32.8% of the combined three year 2009-2011 goal.
-There were no additional acquired savings during the month of February.
+This section is designed to quantify major activities not captured in the progress spreadsheet. - (a) Marketing Activities

 List and describe major marketing accomplishments.
 Describe activities in quantitative and qualitative terms.
 Provide copies of key marketing materials.